 To illustrate how this works, we’re going to set our first exchange rate end date for March 31st.

 When we click on that date, BigTime will generate a new row for us to add a second exchange rate.
-The start date for the second exchange rate will automatically fill to match the one we put as our first exchange rate’s end date.
+The start date for the second exchange rate will automatically fill in as the day following the last exchange rate’s end date.
+For example, if the first exchange rate's end date is March 31st, then the second exchange rate's start date will be April 1st.
 This ensures there’s no time gap or overlap between the two exchange rates.

 Our first exchange rate value was set at roughly 0.7, but we’ll set our second exchange rate at 0.9 by typing that value into the text box.
 BigTime will automatically use this exchange rate to calculate a new value under the VALUE IN (BASE CURRENCY) header.
 In this case, that value is roughly 1.11.